Take the “dull” out of winter doldrums with New Jersey’s unique attractions.

 Can you say Drumthwacket?

-In celebration (or mourning) of the final season of Downton Abbey, visit some beautifully preserved estates and historic homes on this side of the pond.
 With its proximity to Manhattan, New Jersey has served as a playground for the wealthy.
 Step back into a more refined era and see what life was like before central heat and modern appliances.
 Among the state’s iconic homes are Princeton’s Greek Revival Drumthwacket, the official residence of New Jersey’s governors; Lambert Castle, the mansion of a Paterson silk magnate; Union’s Liberty Hall, a 23-acre National Historic site built by New Jersey’s first governor; and Ringwood Manor, a graceful country home for a succession of ironmasters.

 The play’s the thing (and so is the concert and comedy show).

 From classics to contemporary works on their way to becoming masterpieces, the performing arts in New Jersey run the gamut of form and genre.
 Crossroads Theatre Company in New Brunswick and McCarter Theatre Center for the Performing Arts in Princeton prove that you don’t have to go to Manhattan to see a world premiere or experience Tony Award–winning theater.